Claim-Dissector: An Interpretable Fact-Checking System with Joint Re-ranking and Veracity Prediction: Experimental Setup

 \item[TLR-FEVER] To validate token-level rationales, we collect our own dataset on random subset of validation set (only considering examples with gold sentence annotation).
 We collect 4-way annotated set of token-level rationales.
 The annotators were the colleagues with NLP background from our lab.
 We instruct every annotator via written guidelines, and then we had 1-on-1 meeting after annotating a few samples, verifying that contents of the guidelines were understood correctly.
 We let annotators annotate~$100$ samples, resolve reported errors manually, obtaining~$94$ samples with fine-grained token-level annotation.
 In guidelines, we simply instruct annotators to \textit{highlight minimal part of text they find important for supporting/refuting the claim.
 There should be such part in every golden sentence (unless annotation error happened).} The complete guidelines are available in Appendix~\ref{app:annotation_guidelines}.

 To establish performance of average annotator, we compute the performance of each annotator compared to other annotators on the dataset, and then compute the average annotator performance.
-We refer to this as \textit{human baseline lower-bound}, as each annotator was compared to 3 annotations, while the system is compared to 4 annotations (thus the performance of average annotator on 4 annotations would be equal or better).
+We refer to this as \textit{human baseline lower-bound}, as each annotator was compared to only 3 annotations, while the system is compared to 4 annotations.
 We measure performance via F$_1$ metric.
-We will expand the dataset size in future revisions. \end{description}